Gloob: Programming

 The channel features foreign animations and series, as well as co-productions and partnerships with Brazilian producers, and in the future it will broadcast game-shows, reality-shows, in addition to live-actions.
 According to Paulo Marinho, general director, the channel would not broadcast Japanese anime.
 At first, Globosat planned to buy TV Cultura programs, such as the renowned Castelo Rá-Tim-Bum, among others, but the negotiations did not go ahead.

-In the early years, it was mostly composed of European animations such as: Vida de Galinha, Fish N' Chips, Chaplin & Co, Sandra the Fairytale Detective, Clang Invasion; and some series, Wingin' it, Me and My Monsters, and What's up Warthogs.

 The channel also features reruns of classic animations such as The Smurfs, Popeye, Dungeons & Dragons, He-Man and the Masters of the Universe, and She-Ra: Princess of Power.
 Currently, it focuses more on their own series and cartoons, such as: Bugados, D.P.A.: Detetives do Prédio Azul, Escola de Génios, Gaby Estrella, Osmar, a Primeira Fatia do Pão de Forma, SOS Fada Manu and Tronquinho e Pão de Queijo.

 The channel also continues to focus on new cartoon acquisitions of more well-known characters such as Miraculous: Tales of Ladybug & Cat Noir, LoliRock, Angry Birds, Thunderbirds, Pac-Man and the Ghostly Adventures, Zorro and Chica Vampiro.

 The channel has also presented the 2001 version of Sítio do Picapau Amarelo, along with Futura, also operated by Globosat.

 The channel also aired Turma da Mônica: A Série.

+The Pokémon anime has been broadcast on Gloob.